-The Neely Center for Ethical Leadership, the Brittingham Social Enterprise Lab, and the Office of the Provost are pleased to announce the Warren Bennis Scholars Program.
+The Brittingham Social Enterprise Lab and the Office of the Provost are pleased to announce the Warren Bennis Scholars Program.
 This new program aims to develop the leadership skills of a select group of USC students who are dedicated to effecting positive change in their communities and in society as a whole.

 The program honors the memory of USC Distinguished University Professor, Warren G. Bennis, an internationally recognized authority on leadership, who served as advisor to several U.S. Presidents and mentored countless students during his distinguished thirty-five year career at USC.
 Learn more about Dr. Bennis here.